Thomas King (novelist)

 Thomas King (born April 24, 1943) is an American-born Canadian writer and broadcast presenter who most often writes about First Nations.
+Though he previously said that he was of partial Cherokee descent, King accepted findings by genealogists in 2025 that he has no Indigenous ancestry.

 Early life and education

-Thomas Hunt King was born in Roseville, California, on April 24, 1943.
-He self-identifies as being of Cherokee, Greek, and German descent.
+Thomas Hunt King was born in Roseville, California, on April 25, 1943.
+He is of Greek and German descent.
+According to King, until 2025 he believed he had Indigenous ancestry because he had been told by his mother that his estranged father was part-Cherokee.
+In 2025, following various allegations of King faking his ancestry and failed attempts to contact him personally, genealogical research into King's family history by Tribal Alliance Against Frauds uncovered that King has no Cherokee or other Indigenous ancestry at all.
+King himself has also pursued genealogical investigations into his ancestry whose results concur with TAAF's findings.

 King says his father left the family when the boys were very young, and that they were raised almost entirely by their mother.
 In his series of Massey Lectures, eventually published as a book The Truth About Stories (2003), King tells that after their father's death, he and his brother learned that their father had two other families, neither of whom knew about the third.

 As a child, King attended grammar school in Roseville, California, and both private Catholic and public high schools.
-After flunking out of Sacramento State University, he joined the US Navy for a brief period of time before receiving a medical discharge for a knee injury.
-Following this, King worked several jobs, including as an ambulance driver, bank teller, and photojournalist in New Zealand for three years.
+After failing out of Sacramento State University, he joined the US Navy briefly before receiving a medical discharge for a knee injury.

 King eventually completed bachelor's and master's degrees from Chico State University in California.
 He moved to Utah, where he worked as a counselor for Native American students before completing a PhD program in English at the University of Utah.
 His 1971 MA thesis was on film studies.
 His 1986 PhD dissertation was on Native American studies, one of the earliest works to explore the oral storytelling tradition as literature.
-Around this time, King became interested in American Indian oral traditions and storytelling.